kalabox/kalabox/README.md

 ### Provider

 Similarly to engines, Kalabox has an interface that engines can use for various providers.
-Providers can be thought of as installation magic needed to support a given engine.
+Providers can be thought of as the installation magic needed to support a given engine.
 So to run on the `docker` engine on MacOSX and Windows Kalabox currently uses the `Boot2Docker` provider.
 You can read more about the interface [here](http://api.kalabox.me/provider.html).

 Engine will usually select the correct provider based on the users environment.
-On Mac/Windows this will be Boot2Docker... if you were hypothetically running a future version of Kalabox on Linode this might be possible with the not currently extant `debian` provider.
+On Mac/Windows this will be Boot2Docker.
+If you were hypothetically running a future version of Kalabox on Linode this might be possible with the not currently extant `debian` provider.

 ### Services

-To check the current status of the VM you can run `boot2docker --vm="Kalabox2" status`.
+Services are any additional containers that are needed to support apps.
+This could be something like an `nginx` reverse proxy or `dnsmasq` or both.
+Different services backends can be swapped out in the global config using the `services` key.

+Currently Kalabox implements a set of services called "Kalabox" that are used to support our `docker` based apps.
+Specifically we are using `hipache` as a reverse proxy, `dnsmasq` to handle requests to `.kbox` domains, `skydock` to troll the `docker` events stream for starts and stops and `skydns` to handle intra-docker dns resolution.

+For more info on the services interface check out [this](http://api.kalabox.me/services.html).

 ### Global configuration